deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/bootstrap-modals/readme.txt

 There is sample HTML mark up code in the readme.txt for a selector and modal target element.

-Options to override the default CSS modal styling and also use a shortcode
+Options to override the default CSS modal styling and also use a shortcode.

+Option to disable Bootstrap JS/CSS files in case of conflict.

 == Installation ==